semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 To provide reliably completed scans, Semgrep Code can **fall back** to the use of Semgrep OSS Engine.
 This ensures that in the vast majority of cases, scans run successfully.

-By default, if a scan uses more than **5GB** of memory during cross-file pre-processing, the scan uses single-function analysis to ensure lower memory consumption.
-Similarly, if a cross-file scan doesn't complete after 3 hours, the analysis times out and Semgrep rescans the repository using single-function analysis.
+By default, if a scan uses more than **5 GB** of memory during cross-file pre-processing, the scan uses single-function analysis to ensure lower memory consumption.
+Similarly, if a cross-file scan doesn't complete after 3 hours, the analysis times out and Semgrep re-scans the repository using single-function analysis.
 Typically, this happens because the repository is very large.

-If 1-2 repositories cause CI scan issues and scanning these repositories with interfile analysis is not critical, modify your config file to use `semgrep ci --oss-only`.
+If 1-2 repositories cause CI scan issues and scanning these repositories with interfile analysis is not critical, modify your configuration file to use `semgrep ci --oss-only`.
 This overrides the Semgrep Cloud Platform setting for these repositories, and always runs these scans with single-function analysis.

 If many repositories cause scan issues, or you have critical repositories you are unable to scan with Semgrep's interfile analysis:
 1. Disable the <i class="fa-solid fa-toggle-large-on"></i> **Cross-file analysis** toggle in the **[Settings](https://semgrep.dev/orgs/-/settings)** page of your organization.
-1. Review scan troubleshooting guides such as [A Semgrep scan is having a problem - what next?](/docs/kb/semgrep-code/semgrep-scan-troubleshooting/) or [Troubleshooting "You are seeing this because the engine was killed"](/docs/kb/semgrep-code/scan-engine-kill/).
+1. Review scan troubleshooting guides such as [A Semgrep scan is having a problem - what next?](/docs/kb/semgrep-code/semgrep-scan-troubleshooting) or [Troubleshooting "You are seeing this because the engine was killed."](/docs/kb/semgrep-code/scan-engine-kill)
 1. If you need additional guidance, [contact Semgrep Support](/docs/support), or reach out to the Semgrep team in the <a href="https://go.semgrep.dev/slack">Semgrep Community Slack</a> so we can help you resolve the issue and create a plan for your organization.

 ### Difference between cross-file analysis and join mode

-Cross-file analysis is different from [join mode](/writing-rules/experiments/join-mode/overview/), which also allows you to perform cross-file analyses by letting you join on the metavariable matches in separate rules.
+Cross-file analysis is different from [join mode](/writing-rules/experiments/join-mode/overview), which also allows you to perform cross-file analyses by letting you join on the metavariable matches in separate rules.
 Join mode is an experimental feature which is not actively developed or maintained.
 You may encounter many issues while using join mode.

 ### Feedback for Semgrep Code's advanced analyses